Cluedo: Rooms

 There are nine rooms in the mansion where the murder can take place, laid out around the edge of the square game board.
+They consist of the hall, the lounge, the dining room, the kitchen, the ballroom, the conservatory, the billiard room, the library, and the study.
 Each of the four corner rooms contains a secret passage that leads to the room on the opposite diagonal corner of the map.
-The centre room (often referred to as the Cellar or Stairs) is inaccessible to the players, but contains the solution envelope, and is not otherwise used during game play.
+The centre room (often referred to as the cellar or the stairs) is inaccessible to the players, but contains the solution envelope and is not otherwise used during gameplay.
 Each suspect token has a designated start space marked at the edge of the board.
 The corridor areas are marked out as square spaces through which the tokens move horizontally or vertically.

 Rules

-At the beginning of play, three cards—one suspect, one room, and one weapon—are chosen at random and put into a special envelope, so that no one can see them.
+At the beginning of the play, three cards—one suspect, one room, and one weapon—are chosen at random and put into a special envelope, so that no one can see them.
 These cards represent the solution.
 The remainder of the cards are distributed among the players.

 Players are instructed to assume the token/suspect nearest them.
-In older versions, play begins with Miss Scarlett and proceeds clockwise.
+In older versions, the play begins with Miss Scarlett and proceeds clockwise.
 In modern versions, all players roll the die/dice and the highest total starts the game, with play again proceeding clockwise.
 Players roll the die/dice and move along the board's corridor spaces, or into the rooms accordingly.

 The objective of the game is to deduce the details of the murder, i.e. the cards in the envelope.
-There are six characters, six murder weapons and nine rooms, leaving the players with 324 possibilities.
-As soon as a player enters a room, they may make a suggestion as to the details, naming a suspect, the room they are in, and weapon.
+There are six characters, six murder weapons, and nine rooms, leaving the players with 324 possibilities.
+As soon as a player enters a room, they may make a suggestion as to the details, naming a suspect, the room they are in, and the weapon.
 For example: "I suspect Professor Plum, in the Dining Room, with the candlestick".
 The player's suggestions must include the room they are currently in and may not be made in the corridors.
-The tokens for the suggested suspect and weapon are immediately moved into that room, if they are not both already present.
-Suggesting an opponent's token is a legitimate board strategy; likewise the weapon icons, though esoteric.
-A player may even suggest himself or herself as the murderer and may include cards in their own hand.
+The tokens for the suggested suspect and weapon are immediately moved into that room if they are not both already present.
+Players may include themselves and weapons/rooms for which they hold cards in their suggestions.